digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/VIN/VIN.md

 To ensure that you have the matching engine to the original chassis, you can check the number stamped into the engine block to determine if it matches the Body:

-> NOTE: the engine number should match the last 11 digits of the VIN on the body and VIN plate on the car, e.g. the following VIN:
+> the engine number should match the last 11 digits of the VIN on the body and VIN plate on the car, e.g. the following VIN:
 >
 > `6FPAAAJGSWYB12345`
 >
 > Should have the following engine number:
 >
 > `JGSWYB12345`
+{: .block-note}

 Check on the rear lower section of the block, on the exhaust side near the bell housing mount for the transmission

-> NOTE: due to age, the engine number may be hard to ascertain, as the area the number is dot-matrix stamped onto is prone to long-term surface rust. rubbing flour over it can make damaged numbers more legible if damage is minor, but moderate to severe rust will render it unreadable
+> due to age, the engine number may be hard to ascertain, as the area the number is dot-matrix stamped onto is prone to long-term surface rust. rubbing flour over it can make damaged numbers more legible if damage is minor, but moderate to severe rust will render it unreadable
+{: .block-note}

 > Intended image not added to this project as severe surface rust present on engine of vehicle